sibrus/backbone.validation/README.md

 # Backbone.Validation

 This is a heavily modified version of https://github.com/thedersen/backbone.validation - it is NOT compatible with the original.
-Basically all the "view" parts have been completely ripped out and replaced with a tight integration with knockout+knockback.
+Basically all the "view" parts have been completely ripped out and replaced with a tight integration with backbone.epoxy.
 The customization is tailored towards a single project, it is not suitable for general consumption.

 ## Getting started